Automatic virtual voltage extraction of a 2x2 array of quantum dots with machine learning: Threshold experimental data

 \section{Threshold experimental data}

-We have developed an automated thresholding protocol, which does not require any fitting parameters, but rather uses information theory to determine the threshold between noise and signal.\\ Experimentally in an RF reflectometry setup, the reflected signal goes through an IQ mixer, allowing the measurement of both the in-phase (I) and quadrature (Q) components.
-From the measured I and Q, one can calculate the magnitude ($M=\sqrt{I^2+Q^2}$) and phase ($\Phi=tan^{-1}(Q/I)$), where changes in the phase are proportional to the changes in capacitance of the system ($\Delta C$)~\cite{gonzalez2016gate}.
-In particular, at regions of charge bistability an additional capacitance appears, resulting in a phase shift ($\Delta \Phi$) that can be approximated as:
+We have developed an automated thresholding protocol, which does not require any fitting parameters.
+Rather, it uses information theory to determine the threshold between noise and signal.
+Experimentally in an rf reflectometry setup, the reflected signal goes through an IQ mixer, allowing the measurement of both the in-phase (I) and quadrature (Q) components.
+From the measured I and Q, one can calculate the magnitude ($M=\sqrt{I^2+Q^2}$) and phase ($\Phi=\text{tan}^{-1}(Q/I)$), where changes in the phase are proportional to the changes in capacitance of the system ($\Delta C$)~\cite{gonzalez2016gate}.
+In particular, at regions of charge bistability, an additional capacitance appears, resulting in a phase shift ($\Delta \Phi$) that can be approximated as:

-where $Q_L$ is the loaded quality factor of the resonator and $C_p$ is the parasitic capacitance of the system.
-Besides this shift, in gate-defined QD, an additional capacitance associated to the two-dimensional charge inversion layer generated by the gate will also contribute to $\Delta \Phi$~\cite{rossi2017dispersive}.
-This effect is visible in Fig.~\ref{fig:flatten}a, as the background signal of the charge stability diagram increases as the resonator gate voltage, $V_{\text{g1}}$, is increased.
-Over large voltage ranges, such a background is typically modelled as a sigmoid function, however, locally we can approximate it as a linear expression.
-Thus to flatten the data, we fit a linear plane, resulting in Fig.~\ref{fig:flatten}b.
+where $Q_\text{L}$ is the loaded quality factor of the resonator and $C_\text{p}$ is the parasitic capacitance of the system.
+Besides this shift, in gate-defined QD, an additional capacitance associated with the two-dimensional charge inversion layer generated by the gate will also contribute to $\Delta \Phi$~\cite{rossi2017dispersive}.
+This effect is visible in Fig.~\ref{fig:flatten}a, as the background signal of the charge stability diagram increases as the resonator gate voltage, $V_{\text{g2}}$, is increased.
+Over large voltage ranges, such a background is typically modelled as a sigmoid function.
+The features that we want to detect, however, are characteristic of a faster rate of change in phase shift compared to the sigmoid background.
+Therefore, inspired by Canny edge detection, we first convoluted the signal with a 1/cosh$^2$ kernel, which is the expected shape of the tunnelling capacitance of a thermally broadened DTR transition~\cite{ahmed2018primary}.
+This has the effect of smoothing the data from high-frequency noise and promoting any detected peaks.
+We then use the first derivative of a Gaussian as a mother wavelet for edge detection~\cite{Prance2015}, with ten different scales ranging uniformly on a log scale from five data points to a tenth of the total voltage range.
+The average spectrum of the wavelet transform gives rise to the flattened and cleaned image in Fig.~\ref{fig:flatten}b.